Marketing for Photographers in 2024

 24. Start using Pinterest

-Pinterest is one of the best places for content marketing for photographers in 2020.
+Pinterest is one of the best places for content marketing for photographers in 2024.
 As a visual search engine, you’ll be sending people to your website left and right.
-Now I don’t believe that Pinterest is always the best source of new clients, but it shows Google that your site is legit and worthy of the traffic it’s getting.
+Now I don’t believe that Pinterest is always the best source of new potential client, but it shows Google that your site is legit and worthy of the traffic it’s getting.
 This, in turn, boosts you up in the search results so that when your ideal clients want what you’ve got, you’re at the top.

 All you have to do is add your images to blog posts or straight to Pinterest and your content marketing machine gets going.